ICanBoogie/HTTP/MIGRATION.md

 $context->get(Request::class);
 ```

-Headers with extended support, such as `Cache-Headers`, can now be accessed with special properties.
+Headers with extended support, such as `Cache-Control`, can now be accessed with special properties.
 Accessor related to
 these headers have been moved from `Request` and `Response` to `Headers`.

 ```php